 The unanimous agreement of the States and Territories will be required for the enactment of legislation.

 (Budget 2018 – 8 May 2018)

 The Government has passed legislation to reduce the current tax-free threshold on online sales of imported physical goods from $1,000 to zero.

 The changes require non-resident suppliers with an Australian turnover of $75,000 or more to register and charge the GST.

 - The Treasury Laws Amendment (GST Low Value Goods) Bill 2017 has been passed by parliament.
 Details here

 - ATO: GST on low value imported goods

-- Dropshipping arrangements – see Law Companion Ruling LCR 2018/1 GST on low value imported goods
+- Dropshipping arrangements – see Law Companion Ruling LCR 2018/1 GST on low value imported goods and article here

 - see also:

 - Law Companion Ruling LCR 2018/2 GST on supplies made through electronic distribution platforms